We are very pleased to introduce a new member of our Change Makers teaching team. (more…)

 We encourage students to see themselves individually and collectively as capable and skilled individuals with a wealth of relevant and interesting personal knowledge and experience that they can bring to bear on any project.
 We provide scaffolded learning experiences and working processes to allow students to pursue their own curiosities about the world, conducting background and empirical research to answer their own questions and to build their own awareness and knowledge of the world.
 We invite students to engage their whole being in their work and to think beyond their identities as junior disciplinarians.
 We ask them to consider individuals, communities and nations with empathy and respect and to try to see the world from the perspectives of others – whether they be marginalized individuals, leaders, campaigners or world leaders.
 Finally we want our students to have the confidence, self awareness and reflexivity to work independently, to network and communicate with others and to pursue their passions in the world.
 The Live, Love, Learn approach draws together a range of theoretical perspectives and pedigogical tools, but at its heart focuses on three core elements.

-The Live, Love, Learn approach to learning and teaching has been developed at Imperial College, within the Global Challenges field of Imperial Horizons.
-This cross-faculty suite of courses allows students to integrate study of topics and subjects outside of their discipline into their degree.
-The Global Challenges field of Imperial Horizons offers a range of course options that challenge students to learn and work in diverse and often new ways in their approach to global issues and the wider world.
+The Live, Love, Learn approach to learning and teaching has been developed at Imperial College, within the Change Maker field of Imperial Horizons.
+This cross-faculty suite of modules allows students to integrate study of topics and subjects outside of their discipline into their degree.
+The Change Maker field of Imperial Horizons offers a range of module options that challenge students to learn and work in diverse and often new ways in their approach to global issues and the wider world.

-Our Live, Love, Learn approach, which is used in all Global Challenges courses, has won international prizes and recognition.
+Our Live, Love, Learn approach, which is used in all Change Maker (formerly called Global Challenges) modules, has won international prizes and recognition.
 The approach involves responsive, partnership curricula that involve students as masters of their own learning.
 The courses develop higher order working and thinking skills that have been recognized as valuable in their home departments and the industry setting.

 Read about some of our latest activities